Introduction

 Virtual Dub Setup

 Set up Virtual Dub, as per my instructions here.
-VDub is used to open, or display, the AVISynth AVS files.
+VDub is used to open, or display, the AVISynth AVS scripts that you create.
 Other programs can also open AVS files, including advanced AVISynth programs such as AVSPMod and some media players such as Media Player Classic.
 VDub allows you to edit the AVS on the fly to adjust your AVISynth output.
-You can then perform further operations such as editing/trimming, cropping, resizing, and export to MP4 all from the one program.
+You can then perform further operations such as editing/trimming, cropping, resizing, and export to MP4 all from VDub.
 Or you can Losslessly export the video so that it can be edited further in a more fully-featured video editor.

 Using AVISynth

 That’s it.
 You don’t actually open AVISynth as a program.
-What you do is create a script, and when you open that script in VDub, the script will use the parts of the AVISynth installation and plugins it needs to process, as per the filters you set up (such as QTGMC) and then display your filtered file in VDub.
+What you do is create a script (an AVS file), and when you open that script in VDub, the script will use the parts of the AVISynth installation and plugins it needs to process, as per the filters you set up (such as QTGMC) and then display your filtered file in VDub.
 You can then do further editing or save it into another format for further editing in an external editor, or for distribution in, for example, MP4.
-For example, my typical workflow for a VHS capture is: Capture with AmarecTV, Create an AVISynth script with the captured AVI file (as I show below) to deinterlace with QTGMC, Open that AVS file in VDub and apply other filters such as cropping, resizing, colour and level adjustments, “Save As…” the video into AVI format, Import that AVI into my NLE for titling, fades, cropping and exporting to my final format such as MP4.
+For example, my typical workflow for a VHS capture is: Capture with AmarecTV, Create an AVISynth script with the captured AVI file (as I show below) to deinterlace with QTGMC, Open that AVS file in VDub and apply other filters such as basic cropping, resizing, colour and level adjustments, “Save As…” the video into AVI format, Import that AVI into my video editor for titling, fades, further cropping and editing and exporting to my final format such as MP4.

 Typical AVISynth+ script to run QTGMC